 The answer to this question depends a lot on which college(s) you are hoping to attend.
 In general, a good rule of thumb is to aim for a score that is higher than the average score of the previous year’s admitted students (this data is readily available online).

-- To be accepted into Harvard, you will want to aim above the average score of the other students who have recently been accepted.
+• To be accepted into Harvard, you will want to aim above the average score of the other students who have recently been accepted.
 This means you will at least want an SAT score above 1520.
-Note that currently, Harvard requires applicants to take either the SAT or the ACT.
+Until at least 2026, Harvard is test-optional.

-- Like Yale, Princeton is currently test-optional, but submitting test scores will make your application more competitive.
-The SAT score to aim for here is above 1505.
+• Princeton is currently test-optional through 2025, but submitting test scores will make your application more competitive.
+The SAT score to aim for here is above 1540.

 As you can see, the scores for these prestigious colleges are well above the national average.
-If your scores are significantly below these marks, you may want to reconsider whether you are a good fit for these institutions.
+If your scores are significantly below these marks, especially after an SAT retake, you may want to reconsider whether you are a good fit for these institutions.
 That said, it never hurts to apply, and remember: these schools also look at other parts of your college application to determine if you are an attractive candidate.

 Setting Your SAT Score Goal

 How can you go about this?
-We suggest researching your schools of choice.
+On top of checking to see your SAT state requirements, we suggest researching your schools of choice.
 You will be able to find out if your school requires a college entrance exam, if they are test-optional, or if they are test-blind.

 Once you know the facts about your specific college and state, get a feel for your SAT prospects by taking a diagnostic skills test designed to highlight your strengths and weaknesses in a concrete way.
 Choose a realistic score that aligns with your goals, and aim for that score.